Psychedelic Therapy: Does the psychedelic experience matter?

-Part of an ongoing review of the literature on ketamine psychedelic-assisted psychotherapy and the relevance of the psychedelic experience.
+Part of an ongoing review of the literature on ketamine psychedelic-assisted psychotherapy and the phenomenology of the psychedelic experience

 Psychedelic medicines have been studied in the Western medical literature consistently for over 100 years, over 60 of which in the ongoing study and practice of racemic ketamine in large doses as a surgical anesthetic in animals and humans, and in lower doses to treat and prevent physical and emotional pain.
 Psychedelic medicines, including ketamine, have consistently shown to elicit an experience, which is reflected within the brain, as measured in brain scans, which people describe as profoundly personal, and this experience, when supported by at least one other human, ideally someone trained and experienced in psychedelic-assisted psychotherapy seems to be related to an ongoing improvement in mental health.